rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

-# Migrating your RhoMobile application to 5.X
+# Migrating your RhoMobile application to v5.x

-RhoMobile Suite 5.0 and up offers a set of common APIs to access device,system and framework capabilities across JavaScript and Ruby.
+RhoMobile Suite 5.0 and higher offers a set of common APIs to access device, system and framework capabilities across JavaScript and Ruby apps.

 ## RhoConnect Client
-In RhoMobile Suite 5.0 and up, the RhoConnect Client is available via an extension.
-In order to use the RhoConnect Client, you must specify `rhoconnect-client` in your applications `build.yml` `extensions` section.
+In RhoMobile Suite 5.x, the RhoConnect Client is accessed through an extension.
+To use the RhoConnect Client, you must specify `rhoconnect-client` in your application's `build.yml` `extensions` section.
 If you are using RhoConnect, you should also consult the [RhoConnect Migration Guide](../rhoconnect/migration) for details about migrating your RhoConnect application.

 	:::ruby
 	extensions: ["rhoconnect-client"]